 - answer questions whenever they arise and help keep you on track with unlimited email support.

 All this serves to help you achieve financial freedom so money supports you living a free, fulfilling life.

 Serving comprehensive clients is my top priority so their scheduling needs are primary.
 When I have time, I also enjoy work with clients who need a shorter engagement to help get you moving in the right direction.

 If you want to live a full and fulfilling life, want someone who puts your best interests first, relies on evidence, understands the emotional and personal dimensions of money and decision-making, and is committed to your achieving great outcomes with money and in life, choose me.
 If what you really want is fancy cars, I can probably help you but I bet you’d be happier with someone else (I drive a Subaru Forester from the 90s).

 You can also see that I have spent most of my career in progressive movements and public service.
 I live a simple life focused on family, friends, giving to my community, working for justice, and doing work I feel good about.
 I have 100% client satisfaction.
 Since every client has different needs, there is a different outcome for each one.
 If I don’t think I can help, I’ll let you know and offer a referral to someone who can.

 Working with a trustworthy, capable advisor is well worth it for most people, since it substantially improves their outcomes, sometimes by large amounts (hundreds of thousands of dollars or more) over time–and that’s just the easily quantifiable value.
 You can read more about that in an excellent but approachable paper here.

 Donation to social justice causes/issues

-I donate 10% of all business profits to justice causes.
+We donate 10% of all business profits to justice causes.
 The money that goes to global health is typically donated to Project Muso.
 Within three years of Project Muso deploying their model in Mali, child mortality dropped from 15% to 1.7%.
 We also donate to other organizations and focus on supporting environmental, feminist, race, and economic justice.